Shooting Range Safety and Sound Reduction

 What is sound?
 Sound is a pressure wave that travels through a medium, in this case air.
 All waves have two properties: frequency and amplitude.
 You may remember this from physics class!
 Frequency is the pitch of the sound, and amplitude is the volume, or how loud it is.
 Gun shots are very loud, which means they have a high amplitude.
 This amplitude is measured as decibels, or dB.

 Surprisingly, the human ear does not quite register a short sound (less than .02 seconds) as loud as the same amplitude of a long or constant sound.
-This means that gunshots are actually louder than we thank they are.
+This means that gunshots are actually louder than we think they are.
 Regardless, they are still loud enough to damage hearing and cause issues with surrounding areas.

 dB levels are measured on a logarithmic scale, which means that roughly a 1-2 dB increase doubles the amplitude of sound produced.
 Each dB matters.